Stuycs-K/final-project-4-zabranov-max-kumar-suhana/README.md

 Our project is a tower defense game called Rabid Rabbits where you have to strategically place different types of hunters (towers) in order to prevent the waves of rabbits from eaching the end of the path.
 You will have to manage your resources and decide where to place and upgrade your towers to survive the progressively increasing waves.
 As the waves increase, more rabbits appear with more health and speed, along with other types of rabbits such as fast and tank rabbits.
 You can choose and place different towers that will aid you in defeating the rabbits, with towers like the slow and multi hit towers.
 Can you make it to the final wave and beat the giant boss rabbit to beat the game?
 Play and find out.

 ## Instructions
-You can run the Game sketch folder through terminal, which will run the game without loading the processing editor (Command is /usr/local/processing-4.3/processing-java --sketch=Game --run).
+You can run the Game sketch folder through terminal, which will run the game without loading the processing editor (Command is /usr/local/processing-4.3/processing-java --sketch=Game --run). \n
 You can also open the processing editor for one of the pde files in the folder and press the run button on top.

 ### Downloading "Sound" from Libraries is necessary to run.